University of Dubrovnik

 Kruno Bonačić is a researcher and assistant professor at the Department of Aquaculture, University of Dubrovnik, Croatia and heads the University’s new research laboratory in Mali Stonbay – the biggest producer of Ostrea edulis in the Mediterranean.
 The laboratory is primarily dedicated to protecting and developing the aquaculture of this species in the region.
 Kruno’s work is related to long-line suspended culture, environmental monitoring and hatchery production of native oysters, but he also has expertise in aquaculture nutrition, genetics and different production systems.

-Research scientist, French Research Institute for the Exploitation of the Sea (Ifremer), Head of Ifremer Research Unit Functional Physiology of Marine Organisms, Associate Director of the joint research unit LEMAR – Marine Environmental Sciences Laboratory.
-Since 1994, Pierre’s research is dedicated to genetics and genomics of bivalves.
-Most of his research is connected with aquaculture or conservation issues and has led to over 150 publications, resulting in his designation in a bibiographic analysis (DOI 10.1007/s10499-015-9928-1) as the most productive author in of oyster research worldwide from 1991 to 2014.
+Research scientist, French Research Institute for the Exploitation of the Sea (Ifremer), Project manager, Department of Biological Resources and Environment, Ifremer, France Since 1994, Pierre’s research is dedicated to genetics and genomics of bivalves.
+Most of his research is connected with aquaculture or conservation issues and has led to over 150 publications, resulting in his designation in a bibliographic analysis (DOI 10.1007/s10499-015-9928-1) as the most productive author in of oyster research worldwide from 1991 to 2014.
+Since January 2021, Pierre is the Director of Biogenouest, the network of life sciences technology core facilities in Western France.

 Scottish Natural Heritage